DAPO: An Open-Source LLM Reinforcement Learning System at Scale: DAPO

 \subsection{The More the Merrier: Dynamic Sampling}

 Existing RL algorithm suffers from the gradient-decreasing problem when some prompts have accuracy equal to 1.
-For example for GRPO, if all outputs $\{o_i\}_{i=1}^G$ of a particular prompt are correct and receive the same reward 1, the resulting advantage for this group is \textit{zero}.
-A zero advantage results in no gradients for policy updates, thereby reducing sample efficiency.
+For example for GRPO, if all outputs $\{o_i\}_{i=1}^G$ of a particular prompt are correct and receive the same reward, the resulting advantage for this group is \textit{zero}.
+A zero advantage results in zero policy gradients, shrinking the magnitude and increasing the noise sensitivity of the batch gradient, thereby degrading sample efficiency.
 Empirically, the number of samples with accuracy equal to 1 continues to increase, as shown in \Cref{fig:num_samples_eq_1}.
 This means that the effective number of prompts in each batch keeps decreasing, which can lead to larger variance in gradient and dampens the gradient signals for model training.

-To this end, we propose to \textbf{over-sample and filter out prompts with the accuracy equal to 1 and 0} illustrated in Equation~\ref{eq:dapoloss_oversample_filter}, leaving all prompts in the batch with effective gradients and keeping a consistent number of prompts.
+To this end, we propose to \textbf{over-sample and filter out prompts with the accuracy equal to 1 and 0} as illustrated in Equation~\ref{eq:dapoloss_oversample_filter}, leaving all prompts in the batch with effective gradients and keeping a consistent number of prompts.
+The sampling cost for each batch is dynamic.
 Before training, we keep sampling until the batch is fully filled with samples whose accuracy is neither 0 nor 1.

 Note that this strategy does not necessarily impede training efficiency, because the generation time is typically dominated by the generation of long-tail samples if the RL system is synchronized and the generation stage is not pipelined.
 Besides, we find that with dynamic sampling the experiment achieves the same performance faster as shown in~\Cref{fig:afos_compare}.